michaelmiaomiao/Data-Science/daily notes/statistics knoledge collected--11 .md

 # ANOVA vs TTEST
 - However, if you have more than two groups, you shouldn't just use multiple t-tests as the error adds up (see familywise error) and thus you increase your chances of finding an effect when there really isn't one (i.e. a type 1 error).
-Therefore when you have more than two groups to compare e.g. in a drugs trial when you have a high dose, low does and a placebo group (so 3 groups), you use ANOVA to examine whether there any differences between the groups.
+Therefore when you have more than two groups to compare e.g. in a drugs trial when you have a high dose, low does and a placebo group (so 3 groups), you use ANOVA to examine whether there any differences between the groups.\

+# When to Use Chi-Square Test for Independence
+-The test procedure described in this lesson is appropriate when the following conditions are met: The sampling method is simple random sampling.
+The variables under study are each categorical.
+If sample data are displayed in a contingency table, the expected frequency count for each cell of the table is at least 5.
+- goodness of fit

+#lurking variable -- 潜在变量

+# Margin of Error

+- In a confidence interval, the range of values above and below the sample statistic is called the margin of error.

+# simultanesou inference
+- Ifwearedoingmanyt(orother)tests,saym>1wecan control overall false positive rate at α by testing each one at level α/m.

+- Known as “simultaneous inference”: controlling overall false positive rate at α while performing many tests.

+#